-gement process and nal control are described in s 68 to 69.
-The Committee pproach to standardising ting controls as part of n implementation and the ey financial controls selfocess, which is performed hs.
-The Committee also date on the impact of the demic, and the related g and travel restrictions, on of internal controls and ith how technology was support remote working. e further reviewed internal at each scheduled eceived updates on ation of management's ns.
+Our risk management process and system of internal control are described in detail on pages 68 to 69.
+The Committee reviewed the approach to standardising financial reporting controls as part of the new system implementation and the results of the key financial controls selfassessment process, which is performed every six months.
+The Committee also received an update on the impact of the COVID-19 pandemic, and the related remote working and travel restrictions, on the operation of internal controls and was satisfied with how technology was being used to support remote working.
+The Committee further reviewed internal audit's findings at each scheduled meeting and received updates on the implementation of management's remedial actions

-e further reviewed the eblowing Policy and bribery cedures.
+The Committee further reviewed the Group's Whistleblowing Policy and bribery prevention procedures.